 3. What are some tips for women to slowly get back into their workouts?

 These three videos These 3 videos are super important to watch right away:

-All of these videos can be found in your Knocked-Up Fitness® Membership and can be a complete game-changer during your postpartum recovery.
+All of these videos can be found in your Knocked-Up Fitness® and Wellness Membership and can be a complete game-changer during your postpartum recovery.
 Your posture while walking, feeding your baby and picking up your new bundle of joy can impact your postpartum recovery.
 To help ease any aches + pains and support your body postpartum, I recommend doing some organic movements that feel good on your body.
 Some movements I love are pelvic tilts, cat cows and hip rolls if your body feels ready.
 You can also feed your baby on a birth ball to help create more strength + stability, all while working on proper posture.

 4. What role does nutrition, sleep and hormones play in postpartum recovery?

 HUGE ROLE!
 Nutrients are super important because they can impact your milk supply and mood.
 Make sure you are fueling your body with organic high-quality foods.
 I also cannot stress enough the importance of getting good quality sleep.
 While this may be difficult because you are only sleeping in 2-3 hour stretches, try making the most out of those hours.
 Use a face mask, shut your phone off and create an environment where you can get a few hours of quality sleep.